Admission and Registration

 - College transcripts.

 The admissions application and all supporting materials must be received on or before the published application deadlines for the intended semester.
-Students are also required to take the Accuplacer ESL exam at Citrus College.

 High School Students